Complex Regional Pain Syndrome

 The modern trend is that treatment for chronic pain syndrome designed to improve an injured seaman’s ability to function is curative in nature.
 Your surgeon or chronic pain physician may require prior authorization or guarantee of payment before providing expensive chronic pain treatments.
 Maritime lawyers assist their clients in getting the appropriate medical and insurance authorizations for these treatments and in difficult cases ask the courts for orders requiring recommended treatments.

 Where the underlying injury that triggers the CRPS is the result of negligence or unseaworthiness, a seaman suffering from CRPS may have a claim for compensatory damages under the Jones Act and the general maritime law.
-Maritime lawyer James Beard has represented injured crewmen and seamen suffering from CRPS and helped them recover compensation for their CRPS symptoms.
-He works with you and your doctors to get you employer to authorize payment for the proper care and treatment you need.
+Maritime lawyer James Beard and his partners at Johnson Beard & Trueb PC have represented injured crewmen and seamen suffering from CRPS and helped them recover compensation for their CRPS symptoms.
+They work with you and your doctors to get you employer to authorize payment for the proper care and treatment you need.
 Many injured seamen with CRPS symptoms cannot return to work, and claims for pain and suffering, psychological stress, lost earning capacity, and future medical expenses must be pursued.

-If you are an injured seaman or fisherman suffering from CRPS, contact James M. Beard to discuss your potential rights under the Jones Act and the general maritime law.
+If you are an injured seaman or fisherman suffering from CRPS, contact Beard and his partners Johnson Beard & Trueb PC to discuss your potential rights under the Jones Act and the general maritime law.
 Your future depends on getting fair compensation for your injuries.